 - Other identifiable health/medical information

-- Other financial account numbers (e.g., bank account numbers)
+- Other financial account numbers (such as bank account numbers)

 - Protected health information (HIPAA)